 Brownie-like chocolate crinkle cookies sandwiched together with homemade marshmallow that's piped onto the cookies while still warm.
 These cookies are chewy, fudgy, soft and gooey, with crispy brownie edges.

-This recipe gilds the lily by sandwiching two chocolate krinkle cookies together with a dollop of warm homemade marshmallow.
+This recipe gilds the lily by sandwiching two chocolate crinkle cookies together with a dollop of warm homemade marshmallow.
 It goes without saying that kids LOVE these.
 But, I'll bet you won't find many adults willing to turn one down.

-About the Homemade Marshmallow Filling
+About Homemade Marshmallow Filling

 Having said that, I feel I should warn you that filling these cookies with homemade marshmallow can get a bit, ummmm, sticky.

 It's important to have a pastry bag fitted with a large round tip (I used Ateco #807) at the ready.
 The goal is to pipe the marshmallow onto the cookies while it's still warm.
 To do this, you need to work fairly quickly.
 I found that setting the pastry bag tip-down in a tall drinking glass allowed me to hold the bag open with one hand and use the other to fill it with marshmallow.

-- 8 oz unsweetened chocolate
+- 8 ounces (227 grams) unsweetened chocolate

 - 8 large eggs, at room temperature

-- 3 tsp pure vanilla extract
+- 3 teaspoons pure vanilla extract

-- 3 1/2 cups unbleached, all-purpose flour
+- 3 ½ cups (420 grams) all-purpose flour

-- 1/2 cup cocoa powder
+- ½ cup (42 grams) cocoa powder

-- 3 tsp baking powder
+- 3 teaspoons baking powder

-- 1 cup vegetable, canola, or sunflower oil
+- 1 cup (198 grams) vegetable, canola, or sunflower oil

-- 3 1/2 cups granulated sugar
+- 3 ½ cups (700 grams) granulated sugar

-- 2 cups confectioners sugar (powdered sugar)
+- 2 cups (227 grams) confectioners sugar (powdered sugar)

 - 1 cup ice water, divided

-- 1 1/2 cups granulated sugar
+- 1 ½ cups (150 grams) granulated sugar

-- 1 cup light corn syrup
+- 1 cup (312 grams) light corn syrup

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- Break the chocolate up into pieces and place it in a microwave safe bowl.
+- Break the chocolate up into pieces and place it in a microwave-safe bowl.
 Heat on half power for 2-3 minutes, stopping to stir after every 30 seconds, until melted.

 - Crack the eggs into a bowl and add the vanilla.
 Whisk with a fork just to break up the eggs and blend the eggs with the vanilla.